palight/firewalld-block-ipset/README.md

 * ???

 ## Usage:
-first edit the script to adapt the list of services for witch ou want to block the countries and the zone.
+first edit the script to adapt the list of services for witch ou want to block the countries and the zone. for a list of services, uses firewall-cmd --get-services
 ```
 /bin/bash firewalld-block-ipset.sh
 ```